orbs-network/validator-instructions/public/orbs-public-blockchain.md

 To complete this guide you will need the following set up:

 - Mac or Linux machine
 - An Ethereum Endpoint URL.
-For the beta program you may use an [Infura free tier account](infura-setup-free.md).
+You may use an [Infura free tier account](infura-setup-free.md).
 - **A clean, new AWS account with admin programmatic access.**
   - If you are already participating in Orbs v1 and have deployed a Validator node, you may use the same AWS account
 - AWS CLI - Install using `brew install awscli`